awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 }
 ```

-If you want to use a key other than **\(Default\) aws/es**, you must also have permissions to create [grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) for the key\.
+If you want to use a master key other than **\(Default\) aws/es**, you must also have permissions to create [grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) for the key\.
 These permissions typically take the form of a resource\-based policy that you specify when you create the key\.

-If you want to keep your key exclusive to Amazon ES, you can add the [kms:ViaService](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) condition to the key policy:
+If you want to keep your key exclusive to Amazon ES, you can add the [kms:ViaService](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-via-service) condition to that key policy:

 ```
 "Condition": {